 Your next step is to write your cannabis business plan.
 You can use your business plan to begin garnering local support and build awareness around your company.
 If you’re still raising capital, the marijuana business plan will help communicate your project to investors.

 Most importantly, you can also use your business plan in your New Jersey Cannabis License Application.
-Learn more about buying a business plan from our New Jersey Cannabis Consulting firm.
-Save time and allow the experts to write your New Jersey Cannabis Business Plan.

 Step 7: Start Garnering Local Support